 |Damage||Diminished computer performance, decreased Internet speed, potential installation of additional malware.|

-There are other programs that are created with a purpose to generate revenue by operating as Trojan.Clicker.
-This malicious programs can be disguised as Registry Mechanic, Microsoft Cleaner, Registry Doctor or some other program.
-One way or anther, people who download and install them intentionally expect them to be system optimization programs.
-However, it is very likely that they do not fix any problems and provide their users with fake lists of detected issues.
+There are many other programs created to generate revenue by operating as Trojan.Clicker.
+These malicious programs are disguised as Registry Mechanic, Microsoft Cleaner, Registry Doctor, or other programs.
+People download and install them intentionally, expecting them to be system optimization programs, however, they do not fix any problems and provide users with fake lists of so-called 'detected issues'.

 How did Registry Cleaner infiltrate my computer?

 How to avoid installation of malware?

 Avoid opening attachments or links that are presented in irrelevant emails sent from unknown/suspicious email addresses.
 Bear in mind that these emails are usually designed to appear official and important.
 Download software from official pages and using direct download links.
 All other, dubious sources might be used to promote unwanted or malicious programs.
 Update software with tools or implemented functions that are provided by official software developers.
 Activate all software properly, without using third party ('cracking') tools.
 These are illegal and might cause serious damage (computer infections).
 Finally, have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
 This prevents viruses from causing damage to computer systems.
 If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Registry Cleaner included on the list of installed programs:

 Screenshot of Registry Cleaner application:

 Appearance of Registry Cleaner (GIF):